Watermelon Jalapeño Margaritas are the perfect balance of sweet and spice. Incredibly refreshing and no fancy liquors required!

 How to Make Watermelon Jalapeño Margaritas

-Start by making the Jalapeño Simple Syrup which gives these drinks some sweet heat.
-The margarita recipe I’m sharing is for 1 drink, but the syrup will make enough for approximately 8 drinks, as this stuff keeps in the fridge for several weeks.
+Start by making the Jalapeño Simple Syrup which adds buildable warmth to each sip.
+The margarita recipe I’m sharing is for 1 drink, but the syrup will make enough for approximately 8 drinks, and the simple syrup will keep well in the refrigerator for a couple weeks.

 Add 1/2 cup each water and sugar to a small saucepan then, if you want the margaritas on the less spicy side, remove the ribs and seeds from 1 jalapeño and add to the pan.
 If you want the margaritas really spicy, slice the jalapeño then add, seeds and all, into the pan.